Summer Term 2018

 Autumn 2: Stargazer (Science focus)

-Spring 1: Traders and Raiders (History focus)
+Spring 1 and 2: Traders and Raiders (History focus)

-Summer 1: Scream Machine (Science focus)
+Summer 1: Allotment (Science and Geography focus)

 Summer 2: Time Traveller (Art & D.T. focus)